browserengineering/book/book/intro.md

 how to help people connect and learn from each other.

-[^precursors]: And the web _also_ needed rich computer displays, powerful UI-building libraries, fast networks, and sufficient CPU power and information storage capacity.
+[^precursors]: And the web _also_ needed rich computer displays, powerful user-interface-building libraries, fast networks, and sufficient computing power and information storage capacity.
 As so often happens with technology, the web had many similar predecessors, but only took its modern form once all the pieces came together.